Eye beam: Modern era

 Had the look of flowers that are looked at.

 The New Zealand poet Edward Tregear instanced "the lurid eye-beam of the angry Bull"— Taurus of the zodiac— among the familiar stars above the alien wilderness of New Zealand.

-In computer graphics, the concept of eye beams is fruitfully resurrected in ray tracing (in which the bouncing of eye beams around a scene is simulated computationally).
+In computer graphics, the concept of eye beams is resurrected in ray casting in which the bouncing of rays of light cast from a viewpoint around a scene is simulated computationally.